justdaksh/ConduitCash/README.md

-## Building a basic version of PayTM
+## ConduitCash

-Transfer money to others (the shadow government) with just one click!
+Transfer money to users (a.k.a shadow government) with just one click!

 ## 🧙‍♂️ Usage